telerik/reporting-docs/doc-output/configure-the-export-formats/pdf-device-information-settings.md

 The following table lists the device information settings for rendering in PDF format.

 ## Available PDF Device Information Settings

+> The names of the properties in Device Information Settings are __Case-Sensitive__.

 |__Name__|__Type__|__Description__|
 | ------ | ------ | ------ |